 By Melvin P. Foote

-Melvin P. Foote is founder, president and CEO of the Constituency for Africa (CFA), a Washington, D.C.- based education and policy advocacy organization in support of Africa’s development.
+Melvin P. Foote is the founder, president and CEO of the Constituency for Africa (CFA), a Washington, D.C.-based education and policy advocacy organization in support of Africa’s development.
 Foote has more than 35 years continuous high-level engagement on Africa and African Diaspora development issues in the United States and in Africa.